Contrasting SOBR Safe (OTCMKTS:SOBR) & Magnum Opus Acquisition (NYSE:OPA)

 |4.79%

-This is a summary of current recommendations and price targets for SOBR Safe and Magnum Opus Acquisition, as provided by MarketBeat.com.
+This is a breakdown of current ratings and price targets for SOBR Safe and Magnum Opus Acquisition, as provided by MarketBeat.com.

 |Sell Ratings